-A well-built, permanent, weather-proof blind, large enough for two people, is high on many rural property owner’s lists.
-They find their place in a property-holding hunting club or on long term private property access as well.
-The two-man, elevated, all-weather buck tower hunting blind is a great place to share a hunt with a child, grandchild, spouse, friend or a first-time hunter.
+A well-built, permanent, weather-proof elevated box hunting blind, large enough for two people, is high on many rural property owners’ lists.
+They find their place in a property-holding hunting club or on long-term private property access as well.
+The two-man, elevated, all-weather elevated box blind is a great place to share a hunt with a child, grandchild, spouse, friend, or a first-time hunter.
 Plus, it becomes a valuable part of the property.

 After locating the site for my blind, I knew I had to design the floor about 7 feet above ground.
 Furthermore, I decided to make it 4 feet by 6 feet to be roomy enough to accommodate two hunters.
 Ensuring that it would be easy to enter and exit, as well as have the ability to shed water, I designed the rear height at just under 6 feet and the front height at 5.5 feet.
 Also, It would be framed in with treated 2x4s with a door frame for a 24-inch-wide door and three eye-level shooting openings that are 12 inches wide.
 Finally, I elected to use a sheet of 3⁄4-inch exterior plywood for the floor, for extra strength, and 1⁄2-inch exterior plywood panels for the sides and roofing deck.